USA

 Current policy projections

-The current policy projections were done in four steps:
+The current policy projections were generated in five steps:

-• First, we estimate the baseline for total emissions projections under current policies as the aggregation of the energy, industry, agriculture, and waste sectors:
+• First, we estimate the total emissions projections under current policies as the aggregation of the energy, industry, agriculture, and waste sectors:

 • GHG emissions in the energy sector:

-• All GHGs emissions in the energy sector result from the sum of the two points above (CO2 and non-CO2).
+• All GHGs emissions in the energy sector result from the sum of the CO2 and non-CO2 estimates as described above.
 The resulting projections are harmonised to the latest historical year using growth rates.

-• Industrial processes GHG emissions: the projection of GHG emissions in industrial processes was split by type of industry
+• GHG emissions from industrial processes: the projection of GHG emissions in industrial processes was calculated by type of industry and then aggregated.

-• Projections in the rest of industry processes apply the growth rates from industrial process F-gas emissions from the U.S. State-level Non-CO2 Greenhouse Gas Mitigation Potential: 2025–2050, which includes policies that were implemented until early 2015 (US Environmental Protection Agency, 2022b).
+• To project the rest of industry processes, we apply the growth rates from industrial process F-gas emissions from the EPA’s U.S. State-level Non-CO₂ Greenhouse Gas Mitigation Potential: 2025–2050, which includes policies that were implemented until early 2015 (U.S. Environmental Protection Agency, 2022b).

-• GHG emissions in the agriculture and waste sectors follow the growth rates of the respective sector in the U.S. State-level Non-CO2 Greenhouse Gas Mitigation Potential: 2025–2050 (US Environmental Protection Agency, 2022b).
+• GHG emissions in the agriculture and waste sectors follow the growth rates of the respective sector in the EPA’s U.S. State-level Non-CO₂ Greenhouse Gas Mitigation Potential: 2025–2050 (U.S. Environmental Protection Agency, 2022b).
 We did not consider alternative economic growth scenarios for GHG emissions in the agriculture and waste sectors.

 • Third, the quantification of the Inflation Reduction Act (IRA) in non-CO2 emissions and in non-energy sectors:

-• Non-CO2 emissions: The AEO2023 already accounts for energy-related CO2 emissions (~97% of total CO2 emissions).
-The IRA has also the potential to reduce non-CO2 GHG emissions that are not quantified in the baseline scenarios explained above.
-The quantification of such impact is based on the assessment of this policy on total GHG emissions (ZERO Lab, 2023).
-We use the mitigation potential range of IRA on non-CO2 emissions reported for years 2022, 2030 and 2035 and made a linear interpolation for the years in between.
-The resulting mitigation potential for each year is discounted to the corresponding year of the baseline scenarios (the mitigation effect is between 50-100 MtCO2e in 2030 and beyond).
+• Non-CO2 emissions: The IRA has the potential to reduce non-CO2 GHG emissions.
+The quantification of such impact is based on the assessment of this policy on total GHG emissions (Zero Lab, 2024).
+We use the mitigation potential range of the current policy scenario (including the IRA) compared to the frozen policy scenario (not including the IRA) on non-CO2 emissions reported for years 2030 and 2035 and made a linear interpolation for the years in between and zero for 2022.
+The mitigation potential is subtracted from the baseline scenario emissions, whereby the mitigation effect is 90–100 MtCO2e in 2030 and 80–90 MtCO2e in 2035.

-• Non-energy CO2 emissions: The IRA has also the potential to reduce CO2 emissions in non-energy sectors, mainly Industry Processes and Product Use (IPPU), and which are not quantified in the baseline scenarios explained above.
-We assume that such emissions reductions will be achieved mainly through Carbon Capture, Use and Storage (CCUS).
-The quantification of such impact is based on the assessment of IRA on mitigation potential of CCUS in the study done by (Rhodium Group, 2022).
-We assume a range of mitigation potential between zero, to capture the uncertainty around the deployment of the technology, and the mitigation potential reported in 2030 and 2035, assuming a start of emissions reduction in 2025.
-We made a linear interpolation for the years in between.
-The resulting mitigation potential for each year is discounted to the corresponding year of the baseline scenarios (the mitigation effect could be up to 100 MtCO2e in 2030 and 300 MtCO2e in 2035).
+• Non-energy CO2 emissions: The IRA also has the potential to reduce CO2 emissions in non-energy sectors, mainly in Industry Processes and Product Use (IPPU), which are not quantified in the baseline scenarios.
+We assume that such emissions reductions will be achieved mainly through Carbon Capture, Utilisation, and Storage (CCUS).
+The quantification of such impact is based on the assessment of IRA on mitigation potential of CCUS in the study conducted by King, Gaffney, et al. (2024).
+We assume a range of mitigation potential between zero, to capture the uncertainty around the deployment of CCUS, and the mitigation potential reported in 2030 and 2035, assuming a start of emissions reduction in 2025.
+We carried out a linear interpolation for the years in between.
+The resulting mitigation potential for each year is subtracted from the baseline scenarios emissions, resulting in a reduction of the emissions level of up to 77 MtCO2e in 2030 and 85 MtCO2e in 2035.

 • Fourth, the quantification of the AIM Act, which was not part of the policies considered in the baseline scenario taken from Global Non-CO2 Greenhouse Gas Emission Projections & Mitigation Potential: